 Ben Foskett, Composer

-Paris & London
+Paris (FR) & London (UK)

 Ben Foskett is a composer and arranger working across many different genres from classical concert music to ballet, dance, theatre, pop, film, TV and sound libraries.

+Ben met Preeti when he was still a student at the Royal Academy of Music in London (back in 2002).
 Accosted into the world of dance by Preeti, he has since gone on to work on a number of dance pieces with her and other leading dance companies including the Ballet Boyz.
 His orchestral piece "From Trumpet" was commissioned by the BBC Proms.

 Tom Lynch, Illustrator

-New York City
+New York (USA)